 meshes, and functions).

-has access to a lot of basic
+The fifth level APPLICATION has access to a lot of basic

-modules, especially STRATEGY
+modules, especially STRATEGY, DISCRETIZATION, and

-.
+PLOT.
 There are several separate directories and files

 containing applications of FEMLISP to special problems.